thekightkeeper1/Math/MAS/HW/TEST 3/HW 6.2.md

 \frac{1}{2}
 \end{bmatrix}
 $$

-Note that the professor or textbook might ask not for the vector transformed to a different base, but instead simply to write $x$ as a linear comb of $U$ e.g.,
+Note that the professor will prolly as you to write $x$ as a linear combo of the basis vectors:
 $$
 3\begin{bmatrix}
 2 \\